 There are many recordings of near and fatal drownings at Diglis Basin, we have only included some examples for the purpose of avoiding repetition.

-1784 – A canal to Worcester from the Stourbridge line terminating at Diglis was first proposed by the Stourbridge Canal Company .
+1784 – A canal to Worcester terminating at Diglis was first proposed by the Stourbridge Canal Company from their line .
 It was bitterly opposed by the Staffordshire & Worcester Canal Company, the bill was defeated in the House of Lords, whereupon there were rejoicings and bellringings at Wolverhampton, Kidderminster and Stourport (areas that were served by the Staffs & Worcs canal).

 1789 – The idea of a canal to Worcester resurfaces.
 This time, a shorter route is proposed to the Severn at Diglis directly from Birmingham providing the line does not connect with the Birmingham canal network, water is supplied from the Severn, and the Stourbridge Canal Company receives a dividend guarantee .
 This is just a small example of the political complexities that existed during the age of canal mania.

 1790 – A party of opposition led by the canal companies of Birmingham and the Staffs & Worcs defeats the first bill.

 1791 – Despite the continuation of fierce opposition, an Act of Parliament was eventually passed thanks to a new petition from Birmingham businessmen, which included 6,058 signatures on a roll of paper 14 yards long .
 Construction of the Worcester & Birmingham Canal began the following year.

 1815 – The Worcester & Birmingham Canal is completed, and Diglis Basin opens.
 The basin is connected to the River Severn via two barge locks.

 1818 – A steam engine is installed to pump water from the Severn back up to the basin to keep the barge locks operational .